Mungyeong: Divisions

 Gaeun-eup was once an important town in its own right, but has now become largely marginalized.
 Mungyeong-eup, the principal center of the city apart from Jeomchon, is found in the northern area of the county.
 It was the seat of Mungyeong County before that entity was merged with Jeomchon City to form the modern boundaries of Mungyeong.
 It still retains a relatively high profile in the county, with its own library and intercity bus terminal.

 People

 In the late 9th century, when Mungyeong was a part of the Sangju district of Silla, a man from Gaeun-eup (then Gaseon-hyeon) named Ajagae fomented a local peasant rebellion which seized the fortress of Sangju.
-The man's son, Gyeon Hwon, who was also probably born in Gaeun, ruled the kingdom of Hubaekje during the Later Three Kingdoms period.
+His son, Kyŏn Hwŏn, who was also probably born in Gaeun, ruled the kingdom of Later Baekje during the Later Three Kingdoms period.

 Various literary figures of the Joseon period hailed from Mungyeong, as did heroes of the resistance against Japanese attacks in the late 16th century (the local commander Sin Gil-won, 1548–1592) and of the righteous army movement in the early 20th (the leader I Gang-nyeon, 1858–1908).